 Luke W. Reynolds is Chief of Outreach & Program Development.
 He manages staff who develop, enhance, and promote FDICís financial education resources, including the award-winning Money Smart financial education program.
-He provided leadership for the development and release of Money Smart for Small Business, Money Smart for Young Adults, Money Smart Podcast Network, and revisions of other Money Smart products.
 His team also develops strategies and resources to support other national community development initiatives.
-Mr. Reynolds serves on the Consumer News editorial board, DCP Workplace Excellence Council, Alternative Dispute Resolution Steering Committee, and has previously served on the Underbanked Surveys Project Team.
+Mr. Reynolds serves on the Consumer News editorial board, DCP Workplace Excellence Council, Alternative Dispute Resolution Steering Committee, and has previously served on the Un/Underbanked Surveys Project Team and helped manage the Small Dollar Loan Pilot.
 He is also an FDIC Deputy Ethics Counselor.

-Mr. Reynolds, a native Oregonian, holds a baccalaureate degree with High Distinction from Indiana University where he studied public financial management and economics, a Juris Doctor (J.D.) degree from Loyola Marymount University Law School in Los Angeles, and is a licensed attorney in California and the District of Columbia.
+Mr. Reynolds, a native Oregonian, holds a baccalaureate degree with High Distinction from Indiana University where he studied public financial management and economics, a Juris Doctor (J.D.) degree from Loyola Marymount University Law School in Los Angeles, is a licensed attorney in California and the District of Columbia, and is a Certified Regulatory Compliance Manager (CRCM).
 He served as Chief Technical Editor of the Loyola of Los Angeles International Law Review, and has been recognized for his pro bono work, which has included litigation.